coconut-xr/co-virtualize/README.md

 ## [Examples](https://cocoss-org.github.io/co-virtualize/)

-* [List](https://cocoss-org.github.io/co-virtualize/list) - a filtered list that animates the creation and destruction of it's ListItems
+* [List](https://cocoss-org.github.io/co-virtualize/list) - Tutorial for a filtered list that animates the creation and destruction of it's ListItems